 RobuSmart, Increasing the Robustness of Smart Grids through Distributed Energy Generation: a Complex Network Approach, is a project funded by NWO about the design and self-management of robust Smart Grids.
 Robustness refers to the general capability of a power grid to match supply and demand under different conditions such as demand increase, system faults, integration of renewable energy resources etc. Robustness criteria are captured in both system properties and human behavior related to the quality of service experienced by prosumers.
 This is outlined in the two complementary approaches for matching supply and demand:

 - Supply-side management: The failure of a transmission line may cause power overflow of neighboring transmission lines resulting in cascading failures and large-scale catastrophic blackouts.
-This project aims to prevent and mitigate cascading failures during system operation (online) by using multi-agent coordination between protection equipment and operating reserves.

 - Demand-side management: Adjusting the level of demand or shifting demand at earlier/later time points to improve robustness causes discomfort in household consumers as they need to alter their behavior or even their lifestyle.
 This project aims to measure and control trade-offs between robustness, discomfort and fairness so that utility companies and system operators can manage Smart Grids more cost-effectively.